While dealing with RV antifreeze, this question often pops up in my mind, “Is RV antifreeze toxic to plants and grass?”

 Ethanol is widely used as an antifreeze for automobiles.
 It is also available as an RV antifreeze and is highly affordable.
 This factor makes it popular among RV users.

-However, considering the toxicity element, it is extremely hazardous for plant life and grass.
+However, considering the toxicity element, it is highly hazardous to plant life and grass.
 As ethanol is categorized as alcohol, it is potent.
-Its effectiveness in the RV’s plumbing system cannot be denied, but it is not environment friendly and can kill plants and grass right away.
+Its effectiveness in the RV’s plumbing system cannot be denied, but it is not environmentally friendly and can kill plants and grass immediately.

 Ethanol and Ethylene Glycol Blend

 RV antifreeze consisting of ethylene glycol and ethanol is also the worst option.
-It is suitable to use as an automobile antifreeze but not recommended for RV or camper winterization.
+It is suitable as an automobile antifreeze but not recommended for RV or camper winterization.

-The mixture converts into oxalic acid after oxidation and becomes extremely toxic.
-The toxicity degree can be estimated because it can easily dry out rubber seals of toilets and faucets and create leakage.
+The mixture converts into oxalic acid after oxidation and becomes highly toxic.
+The toxicity degree can be estimated because it can quickly dry out rubber seals of toilets and faucets and create leakage.

 So, it is evident that delicate creatures like plants and grass cannot withstand its toxicity.
 It is poisonous enough to prevent the plant’s growth and extinct grass.
 The concoction is harmful to humans, too, and requires careful handling.